KouGH96/udemy-books/README.md

 # About the app
-This is a simple reading list app, no backend, just frontend.
+This is a simple reading list app, React frontend, Json Server backend.
 Users are able to add book titles to their reading list.
 Images are auto generated.

 ## Available Scripts